 Extract the application backup archive to a temporary directory.

 Within the temporary directory, edit any application config files (for example, "app/etc/local.xml" for Magento, or "wp-config.php" for WordPress) to replace the old database information with information of the just-created database.
 Do not modify the table prefix variable.

-Within the temporary directory, edit the ".ht*.meta" file (the exact file name will vary).
-These values need to be updated to the correct values for the new location: owner, url, url-domain, path, db-host, db-name, db-user, and db-pass.
+Within the temporary directory, edit the "APP-META.INI" file.
+The values within this file need to be updated to the correct values for the new location: owner, url, url-domain, path, db-host, db-name, db-user, and db-pass.
 Do not edit the db-prefix value.

-Add both of the edited files back into the existing application backup archive, and move the application backup archive to the "application_backups" directory of the destination web hosting account (if it's not already located there).
+Add the edited APP-META.INI and any application config file back into the existing application backup archive, and move the application backup archive to the "application_backups" directory of the destination web hosting account (if it's not already located there).

 That's it!
 It should now be possible to restore the backup through the Installatron GUI.

 If problems are experienced with the restored application, use phpMyAdmin to search the database for the old install URL.
 A few applications keep the install URL in their database and this will need to be updated (for example, Magento has a variable named "web/secure/base_url" in the "core_config_data" table).